 (in ₹ million, % values are to total purchases)

-Fiscal 20 Fiscal 2020 Fiscal 2019
+Fiscal 20 21 Fiscal 1 2020 Fiscal 2019

 Name of Country Purchase % Name of Country Purchase % Name of Country Purchase %

 Supplier Value Supplier Value Supplier Value

 Valeshvar India 193.43 10.15 Zhejiang China 147.01 10.32 One of our India 122.76 7.68

 Biotech Medicines suppliers

 Private and

 Limited Health

 Products

 Imp &

 Exp Co

 Zhejiang China 141.80 7.44 One of Germany 133.00 9.33 One of our Germany 105.58 6.60

 Medicines our suppliers

 and Health suppliers

 Products

 Imp &

 Exp Co

 One of our India 139.69 7.33 One of India 107.26 7.53 One of our India 98.54 6.16

 suppliers our suppliers

 suppliers

 KRC India 95.47 5.01 One of India 96.63 6.78 Xiangyang China 96.15 6.01

 Chemicals our King

 suppliers Success

 Chemical

 Co.

-~ 00.
-1 - C1 1 Limited
+Limited

 Xiangyang China 88.47 4.64 Zhejiang China 76.57 5.37 Zhejiang China 83.78 5.24

 King Hengdian Medicines

 Success Apeloa and Health

 Chemical Imp & Products

 Co.
 Exp.
 Co.
 Imp &

-Limited (10.0) 24.50 Ltd. = < 0 /= 20.21 Exp Co E 0 < 01 21.65
+Limited Ltd. Exp Co

 Total 658.86 34.58 Total 560.47 39.34 Total 506.81 31.69

 Our reliance on a select group of customers and suppliers may also constrain our ability to negotiate our arrangements, which may have an impact on our profit margins and financial performance.
 The deterioration of the financial condition or business prospects of these customers could reduce their requirement of our products and result in a significant decrease in the revenues we derive from these customers.
 Further, some of our customers currently manufacture or may start manufacturing their own pharmaceutical intermediates and may discontinue purchasing pharmaceutical intermediates used in APIs from us.
 The loss of one or more of our significant customers or suppliers, or a reduction in the amount of business or raw materials we obtain from them could have an adverse effect on our business, ability to meet debt and working capital requirements, results of operations, financial condition and cash flows.
-We cannot assure you that we will be able to maintain historic levels of business from our significant customers or supplier concentration in the future.
+We cannot assure you that we will be able to maintain historic levels of business from our significant customers or suppliers, or that we will be able to significantly reduce customer and supplier concentration in the future.